verial-lab/typescript-ddd-monorepo_template/docs/adrs/ADR-009-domain-isolation-principle.md

 We will enforce strict isolation of domain workspaces (`ws_domains/*`) with the following principles:

-### 1. Zero External Dependencies
+### 1. Strict Dependency Management

-Domain workspaces should have minimal dependencies, ideally only:
+Domain workspaces must strive for zero external dependencies in their package.json:

-- TypeScript/JavaScript language features
+- TypeScript/JavaScript language features only
 - Core domain interfaces (`@repo-packages/domain-core`)
 - Essential type definitions
 - Test utilities (dev dependencies only)

+When external functionality is required:

+1. Define the interface within the domain
+2. Create a separate infrastructure package
+3. Implement the interface in that package
+4. Use dependency injection to connect implementations

+Example:

+- IdGenerator interface defined in domain-core
+- Implemented by ws_infrastructure/id-generator package
+- No direct dependency on UUID or similar libraries in domain code

 ### 2. Pure Business Logic Focus